Excel Your KPIs with AI Copilot Start for free today

 A semantic layer ensures users and data access controls are uniformly applied in all downstream analysis or business applications, so IT doesn’t need to configure data access control for individual downstream systems.

 The semantic layer must have a powerful built-in engine or be able to connect to a big data engine such as Apache Spark.
-The universal semantic layer can give businesses a more comprehensive view of their data to conduct analysis on massive, detailed datasets.
+It can give businesses a more comprehensive view of their data to conduct analysis on massive, detailed datasets.
 This cannot be done without a powerful backend engine.

 Several vendors have introduced their own semantic layers.
-Let’s take a look at a few BI leaders and their semantic layer offerings.
+Let’s take a look at a few BI leaders and their offerings.

 This option involves integrating the semantic layer within the existing data warehouse or data layer.
 It allows for the creation of abstractions, definitions, metrics, and measures on top of different data stores and file formats.
 The semantic layer connects to various layers, making data more accessible and standardized.